pmirabedini/Quaternion_Rotation/README.md

 # Quaternion_Rotation
-MATLAB code for quaternion rotation of atoms in crystal structures.
+MATLAB code for quaternion rotation of atoms in molecules.

 Coming Soon!